Optical transfer function

 Illustration of the optical transfer function (OTF) and its relation to image quality.
 The optical transfer function of a well-focused (a), and an out-of-focus optical imaging system without aberrations (d).
 As the optical transfer function of these systems is real and non-negative, the optical transfer function is by definition equal to the modulation transfer function (MTF).
 Images of a point source and a spoke target with high spatial frequency are shown in (b,e) and (c,f), respectively.
 Note that the scale of the point source images (b,e) is four times smaller than the spoke target images.

 The optical transfer function (OTF) of an optical system such as a camera, microscope, human eye, or projector is a scale-dependent description of their imaging contrast.
-Its magnitude is the image contrast of the harmonic intensity pattern, $1 + \cos(2\pi \nu \cdot x)$, as a function of the spatial frequency, $\nu$, while its complex argument indicates a phase shift in the periodic pattern.
+Its magnitude is the image contrast of the harmonic intensity pattern, $\textstyle 1 + \cos(2\pi \nu \cdot x)$, as a function of the spatial frequency, $\nu$, while its complex argument indicates a phase shift in the periodic pattern.
 The optical transfer function is used by optical engineers to describe how the optics project light from the object or scene onto a photographic film, detector array, retina, screen, or simply the next item in the optical transmission chain.

 Formally, the optical transfer function is defined as the Fourier transform of the point spread function (PSF, that is, the impulse response of the optics, the image of a point source).
 As a Fourier transform, the OTF is generally complex-valued; however, it is real-valued in the common case of a PSF that is symmetric about its center.
 In practice, the imaging contrast, as given by the magnitude or modulus of the optical-transfer function, is of primary importance.
 This derived function is commonly referred to as the modulation transfer function (MTF).